Kong/docs.konghq.com/app/_src/mesh/features/meshglobalratelimit.md

 ### Request flow

 Let's assume that we have configured rate limiting for **Service B** from our diagram.
-If any service/gateway makes requests to **Service B**, it's data plane proxy will make a request to the ratelimit service to check if the request can be forwarded to **Service B**.
+If any service/gateway makes requests to **Service B**, its data plane proxy will make a request to the ratelimit service to check if the request can be forwarded to **Service B**.
 The ratelimit service then checks if the counter for this service is below limits.
 If it is below limits, it updates the counter and allows the request to pass.
 If counters are above limits, deny response is returned.